From San Francisco to Pismo Beach

 A new kind of naturalism

-He combined dramatic lighting with a new kind of naturalism – painting people from the streets directly from life, and with incredible levels of often dirty hyperrealism created without drawing beforehand.
-He populated biblical scenes with Roman prostitutes, beggars and thieves, bringing the sacred and the gutter together as he did so and dividing popular opinion.
-He also applied the same level of detail and realism to still life as to the people in his paintings.
+Caravaggio combined dramatic lighting with a new kind of naturalism – painting people from the streets directly from life, and with incredible levels of often dirty hyper-realism created without drawing beforehand.
+He populated biblical scenes with prostitutes, beggars and thieves, bringing the sacred and the gutter together as he did so and polarising opinion.
+He also applied the same level of detail and realism to objects as to the people in his paintings.
 Great emphasis can be seen in the still life on the table in front of Christ at the ‘The Supper at Emmaus’ (1601), for example.
-It was this combination of dramatic lighting and realism that created the pictorial and narrative power he became renowned for.
-In an era when great art required powerful visual story telling, he elevated this to new heights.
+It was this combination of dramatic lighting and realism that created the dramatic pictorial and narrative power he became renowned for.

-• The Taking of Christ, Michelangelo Merisi da Caravaggio.
-Painted at the height of Caravaggio’s fame, The Taking of Christ is a high contrast, dramatic treatment of the familiar biblical story of betrayal.
-It is set in the garden of Gethsemane rendered as indeterminate, dark space, lit by the moon and, weakly, by lantern held by Carravagio who peers in from the edge of the scene.
-(The shot on this post shows that image of Caravaggio in the background).
-The painting offers a flash illuminated freeze frame of three soldiers in black armour, their faces largely hidden, who have come with Judas to seize Christ – one of them grasping his throat with a mailed fist.
-The brutality of the state is in contrast with the calm and meek Christ, who offers no resistance, whilst St. John the Evangelist flees from the violence in anguish.
+The Taking of Christ is my favourite work by Michelangelo Merisi da Caravaggio .
+Painted at the height of his fame, The Taking of Christ is a high contrast, dramatic treatment of the biblical story of betrayal.
+It is set in the dark space of the garden of Gethsemane, lit by the moon and by a lantern held by a figure who peers in from the edge of the scene.
+This is Caravaggio himself.
+The painting offers a flash bulb moment of three soldiers in black contemporary armour, their faces largely hidden, who have come with Judas to seize Christ – one of them grasping his throat with a mailed fist.
+The brutality of the soldiers is in contrast with the calm and meek Christ, who offers no resistance, whilst St. John the Evangelist flees in anguish.
 It is dense, mysterious and incredibly dramatic.

-• Christ displaying his Wounds, Giovanni Antonio Galli (nicknamed Lo Spadarino because his father was a sword smith).
-Perhaps the greatest work of one of the most talented and inventive of Caravaggio’s disciples, this painting is as hyper real is it is strange.
+The London Beyond Caravaggio exhibition offered many delights from the Caravaggisti and later followers, but two works stood out for me.
+The first was Christ displaying his Wounds by Giovanni Antonio Galli (nicknamed Lo Spadarino because his father was a sword smith).
+This painting is as hyper real is it is strange.
 A pale Jesus, lit by light that appears to come from nowhere, and naked except for his shroud, holds the wound on this side apart with hands holed by nails.
-He makes direct eye contact with us with an expression that is full of accusation
+He makes direct eye contact with us with an expression that is full of accusation.

-• The Martyrdom of Saint Bartholomew by Jusepe de Ribera.
+The second is the The Martyrdom of Saint Bartholomew by Jusepe de Ribera.
 Saint Bartholomew’s executioner sharpens his knife in preparation of the flaying his about to perform – the knife and steel forming a symbolic cross.
-Bartholomew stretches out his arms to heaven, creating a powerful diagonal, his face lit by grace as much as light.
-The executioner’s expression is inscrutable, which makes the painting quite frightening.
+Bartholomew stretches out his arms to heaven, creating a powerful diagonal, his face lit by grace as well as light.
+The executioner’s expression is inscrutable, which makes the painting more disturbing.